inarizushi/fungus-site/docs/recipes2/index.md

 <br>
 <br>

-4. Select the "hello" block, and add a Menu command by clicking the plus-sign add Command button in the Inspector and then choosing menu: ```Narrative | Menu```.
+4. Select the "Question" block, and add a Menu command by clicking the plus-sign add Command button in the Inspector and then choosing menu: ```Narrative | Menu```.
 <br>
 ![add menu command](./images/011_menu_maths/6_add_menu.png "add menu command")
 <br>